Derived deformation theory of algebraic structures: Introduction

-Moreover, there is no doubt that our framework for derived algebraic deformation theory will also be useful to study deformation problems related to the various kinds of (bi)algebras structures mentionned in this introduction, occuring in mathematical physics, algebraic topology, string topology, symplectic topology and so on.
+Moreover, our framework for derived algebraic deformation theory shall also be useful to study deformation problems related to the various kinds of (bi)algebras structures mentionned in this introduction, occuring in mathematical physics, algebraic topology, string topology, symplectic topology and so on.

 \textbf{Acknowledgement.} The authors wish to thank V. Hinich, S. Merkulov, P. Safranov and T. Willwacher for their useful comments.
 They were also partially supported by ANR grants CHroK and CatAG and the first author benefited from the support of Capes-Cofecub project 29443NE and Max Planck Institut fur Mathematik in Bonn as well.